richeyrose/make-tile/README.md

 MakeTile ran a succesful Kickstarter in 2020 and you can find all the updates here https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator.

 MakeTile was available for a time on Gumroad after the Kickstarter finished.
 However since I can't guarantee to keep it up to date with the latest version of Blender at the moment I have released the latest version here.

+The asset manager is now deprecated as Blender now comes with its own internal one.

 # Feature Roadmap
 Features tagged **Community** will be available for download from this public repository.